Common Name: Ocelot

-Size and Appearance: The Ocelot is much larger than its cousins the Margay and the Oncilla, although they bear a striking resemblance.
-The Ocelot weighs between 17-24 pounds, stands 16-20 inches tall, and reaches lengths of 48-64 inches.
-Its coat tends to be more blotched than spotted, and the chain-like blotches and spots are bordered with black, but have a lighter colored center.
+Size and Appearance: The ocelot is much larger than its cousins the margay and the oncilla, although they bear a striking resemblance.
+Ocelots weigh between 28-35 pounds, stand 16-20 inches tall, and reaches lengths of 28-35 inches.
+It’s coat tends to be more blotched than spotted, and the chain-like blotches and spots are bordered with black and have a light colored center.
 These markings run the entire length of the cat.
-The ground color varies from whitish or tawny yellow through reddish gray to gray.
-The underside is white, and the backs of the ears are black with a central yellow spot.
+The base color varies between whitish or tawny yellow, reddish gray and gray.
+The belly is white, and the backs of the ears are black with a central white spot.

 Reproduction and Offspring: After a gestation of 79-85 days they produce a litter of 1-2 young.
-They weigh approximately 8.5 ounces at birth.
-The females reach maturity at around 1½ years, and around 2 ½ years for males.
-They become independent at around 1 year of age, but seem to be tolerated in their natal range for up to another year.
+Kittens weigh approximately 8.5 ounces at birth.
+Females reach maturity at 1½ years and males at 2 ½ years.
+Ocelots become independent at approximately 1 year of age, but seem to be tolerated in their natal range for up to 2 years.

-Social System and Communication: Ocelots are solitary and territorial.
-The females defend their exclusive territory, which can be as much as 9 sq. miles, while the male’s territory is larger and overlaps that of 1 or more females (can be as large as 35 sq. miles).
-Ocelots communicate by use of scent markings which tells the males when she is ready for mating, and by vocal communications such as meows and yowls (in heat).
-Hear our purrs, hisses, snarls, calls, and growl sounds HERE
+Social System: Ocelots are solitary and territorial.
+Females defend their exclusive territory, which can be as much as 9 square miles.
+Males have a much larger territory ranging upwards of 35 square miles which overlap that of 1 or more females.
+Ocelots communicate by use of scent markings which tells the males when she is ready for mating and by vocal communications such as meows and yowls (in heat).

-Hunting and Diet: The Ocelot is a terrestrial hunter and active during the night (nocturnal), and the mainstay of its diet are nocturnal rodents, such as cane mice, and marsh, spiny and rice rats, opossums and armadillos.
-They will also take larger prey such as lesser anteaters, deer, squirrel monkeys and land tortoises.
-They will also take advantage of seasonal changes and the abundance of fish and land crabs during the wet season.
-Occasionally, the will take birds and reptiles.
+Hunting and Diet: The ocelot is a terrestrial hunter and most active during the night (nocturnal).
+While the mainstay of it’s diet are nocturnal rodents including mice, rats, opossums and armadillos, they will sometimes take larger prey such as lesser anteaters, squirrel monkeys and land tortoises.
+Ocelots will also take advantage of seasonal changes and the abundance of fish and land crabs during the wet season.
+Occasionally, they will hunt birds and reptiles.
 However, the majority of prey items for this cat weigh less than 1-3% of its body weight.

-Principal Threats: Ocelots have a small litter size, one of the longest gestations and growth rates among the small felids, and a high infant mortality rate.
-Add this difficulty in sustaining its own population with deforestation and habitat destruction, and the survival of this beautiful little species becomes even more difficult.
+Threats: Ocelots have a small litter size, one of the longest gestations and growth rates among the small felids, and a high infant mortality rate.
+Add this difficulty in sustaining it’s own population with deforestation, habitat destruction and poaching and the survival of this beautiful little species becomes even more difficult.